nathaniel-bennett/winsharpfuzz/README.md

 [here](https://llvm.org/docs/LibFuzzer.html#options).
 It should be noted that some of the memory options (such as `-malloc_limit_mb`) will not be useful because of the independant way in which the libfuzzer and .NET executables operate.

+# Further Work

+This library is still a work in progress.
+Future plans include:

+- Adding a build pipeline
+- Creating a NuGet repository to make installation of the library easier
+- Exploring compatability options with WinAFL and other Windows fuzzers